Apply Today

 Students from English speaking provinces in Canada are required to provide an official letter from their high school that confirms that the language of instruction was English.
 Otherwise, they are required to provide proof of their English proficiency as per our admissions requirements.

-The objective of the interview is to establish whether you have the appropriate skills and attributes to complete the course successfully and to practise medicine professionally.
+The objective of the interview is to establish whether the applicant has the appropriate skills and attributes to complete the programme successfully and to practise medicine professionally.

 Applicants need to demonstrate through volunteer experience that they have an understanding of the biological, psychological and social dimensions of medicine to support their application displaying suitability for a career in medicine.